toddaustin07/DC_alarmserver/README.md

 DSCManager
 python3 alarmserver -c <alarmserver.cfg file path/name>
 ```
 For subsequent startup, you can modify and use the loaddevs script to load your device apps any way you wish (in background, in a terminal, with GUI, at boot time, etc.).
 Some example loaddevs alternatives are provided for reference.
-Recommended loading order for everything is 1) device apps, 2) DSCmanager, 3) alarmserver.
+Recommended loading order for everything is 1) DSCmanager/device apps, 2) alarmserver.
 The 'startall' script can be used/modified to do this.

+DSCmanager will examine the process table to see if the zone device apps are already running.
+If not, it will invoke the loaddevs script and then ensure all expected device apps got loaded.
+So you could alternatively load the zone+panel device apps yourself prior to running DSCmanager.
+You can also terminate and restart any zone or panel device app without restarting DSCmanager - it will reconnect to the device app when it becomes available.
+The same is true the other way around.
+You can terminate and restart DSCmanager while leaving the device apps running (although no messages will be getting through until DSCmanager is restarted!).

 ## Using your DSC devices in the SmartThings Mobile App
 The first thing you will want to do after your devices are onboarded and happily humming away on your Pi is to go into the mobile app and group the DSC devices into a room, and rename each of them to something useful, e.g.  a combination of zone number (Z1) and abbreviated zone description - short enough to fit on the dashboard card.

-The zone devices have no action buttons on the dashboard - just the status of the device (open/closed, motion/no motion, etc.).
+The zone devices have no action buttons on the dashboard card - just the status of the device (open/closed, motion/no motion, etc.).
 On the details screen, you'll see a zone status field, which most of the time will show the open/close-type state of the device, but may also show other status such as alarm, trouble, etc.  Also on the details screen is a toggle button you can use to turn on and off bypass state for the zone.
 See additional info below regarding alarms.

 The panel device has a bit more function.
 On the dashboard card, the button is used to arm or disarm the partition.
 Whether it performs an arm-away or arm-stay is configured on the details screen (explained below).
 The state shown on the dashboard is whatever the DSC is reporting such as ready, not ready, exit delay, armed-away or armed-stay, alarm, etc.  I have eliminated the force-ready status since it's not very useful and in the old alarmserver implementation always caused a crazy amount of constant state changes, filling up the log and messages everytime someone opened a door or walked by a motion sensor!

-The panel device dashboard card icon is supposed to be gray when in Ready state, and color highlighted for anything else.
+The icon on the panel device dashboard card is supposed to be gray when in Ready state, and color highlighted for anything else.
 Unfortunately there is bug in the IOS version of the mobile app (reported and confirmed) where this is not working correctly, so it is always color highlighted.

 The panel device detail screen has a number of features.
 First is the partition status - same as what is shown on the dashboard.
 Below that is an 'Indicators' field which will show additional status items such as Trouble, Memory, Bypass, and Fire.
 Next are discrete buttons to arm-stay or arm-away (or disarm afterwards).
 Then there is a button to bring up a list of additional (less-used) partition commands that can be invoked.
 Finally there is a toggle button to configure what happens when you tap the button on the dashboard card.
 It can be set to either type=arm-away or type=arm-stay, whichever you prefer.
 Remember you can always go to the details screen to directly arm either way, no matter how the dashboard button is configured.